AnxianZhang/Tournament-IAP/README.md

             Then after the processing, the output data must be the same as the output file (outG07Sp1, Sp2, Sp3, Sp4 or Sp5) that corresponding to the selected input file (inG07Sp1, Sp2, Sp3, Sp4 or Sp5).

+  - original-version: This version is the one that we made (I and Florent Wang) at the beginning of the first year of college.
+Which, we did not finish the project, hence the different files.

+  - remade-version: In this one the project is fully finished.
+And in the file there is the 5 sprints.